-COM servers can be of two kinds: “in process” and “out of process”, the key difference is whether the COM server (the ASCOM driver) runs within the calling application’s process or outside it in an independent process of its own as shown below.
+Some of the following graphics show two different types of COM servers: “in process” and “out of process”.
+The key difference is whether the COM server (the ASCOM driver) runs within the client application’s process or outside it in an independent server process of its own as shown below.